-David Winer was born and raised in Newton, Massachusetts and has lived in Washington, DC for the past 16 years.
-He resides in Logan Circle.
+David Winer was born and raised in Newton, Massachusetts and has lived in Washington, DC for the past 22 years.
+He resides in Shaw.

-David has spent 29 years in professional restaurant management, beginning in 1984 at the Division Sixteen in Boston, MA.
-He opened his first restaurant, WPA, a casual American eatery, in 1991 in Miami Beach, FL.
-In 93, he and partners opened Grillfish Miami Beach which was soon followed by Grillfish Boston.
-He moved to DC in 96 and opened the third Grillfish.
-In 2002, David and his partners separated and he retained principal ownership of Grillfish DC.
+David has spent 34 years in professional restaurant management, beginning in 1984 at the Division Sixteen in Boston, MA.
+He opened his first restaurant, WPA, a casual American, in 1991 in Miami Beach.
+In 1993, he and partners opened Grillfish Miami Beach soon followed by Grillfish Boston.
+He moved to DC in 1996 to open the third Grillfish.
+In 2002, he and his partners separated but he retained principal ownership of Grillfish DC.

 Tony grew up working weekends in the family seafood restaurant.
 He is a graduate of the Cornell Hotel Restaurant Management School and has spent over 25 years as a professional restaurant manager.
 He started at Division Sixteen in Boston, MA and went on to WPA in Miami Beach and then to Grillfish DC as General Manager.
 He became an EatWell DC partner in 2003 and has participated in the opening and operations of all EatWell DC restaurants as an Operating Partner.

 Born and raised in Addis Abba, Ethiopia, Heran has lived and worked in Washington, DC since 2007.
 Her industry experience began in her mother’s neighborhood grocery store before she moved to the United States full-time for college in 2002.
 In the states, Heran worked her way through school at a variety of places, including Indie Blue and Mie N Yu.